kevuschka/kevuschka/README.md

 - Developed responsive UIs with modern HTML5 & CSS3
 - Built dynamic interfaces using JavaScript
 - Used Git for version control and collaboration
+- Communicate via slack and Jira
+- Scrum + Kanban = Scrumban

 ---